-The Morningside Academy for Design welcomes current Master’s or PhD candidates from any MIT department or school, as we strive to generate an interdisciplinary environment of knowledge interchange.
-MAD is currently seeking forward-thinking students with a strong interest in design, sustainability, and social impact to join its next Fellowship cohort.
+The MIT Morningside Academy for Design welcomes current Master’s or PhD candidates from any MIT department or school, as we strive to generate an interdisciplinary environment of knowledge interchange.
+Every year, MAD seeks forward-thinking students with a strong interest in design, sustainability, and social impact to join its next Fellowship cohort.

 Who can apply?

 Current Master’s or PhD candidates from any MIT department or school, whose research or work engages with design.

 Design is the use of creativity in the formulation of an object or system that directly considers human and social impacts.
 We encourage applicants to reflect on the use of design in their work or research, as well as its potential for social, and/or environmental impacts or implications for the process of designing itself.
 Answering the question “Who will benefit from my work, and how?” should be a central aspect of Design Fellow applications.

 In addition to the financial award of stipend and tuition, Fellows are encouraged to engage with invited designers, researchers, MIT faculty members, and MAD’s program of public activities.
 Every week, Fellows join a for-credit lunch seminar aimed at enriching and expanding their work, and facilitating the sharing of ideas, while building community around design across MIT.

 As the community of Design Fellows grows, a network of people and projects is expected to nurture additional initiatives.
 The Fellows' work will remain available in MAD’s archive as a resource to others, as they move on to become the next generation of design leaders.

 2024 Design Fellowship applications are now closed.
 The next cohort of Design Fellows will be announced in the spring of 2023.